zscott92/z_portfolio/README.md

-A brief bio about me, where I provide pertinent information for a job search
+A brief bio about me, where I provide pertinent information for  job search